 Interested in volunteering with the Python Software Foundation?

-The biggest job is mentoring students: Mentoring a
+The biggest job is mentoring new contributors: Mentoring a

 "What does it take to be a mentor?" for more information) but it's a very

-rewarding chance to give a student an open source apprenticeship.
+rewarding chance to give a GSoC contributor an open source apprenticeship.

 We mentor in teams, so if all you can handle is a few code reviews or taking